ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### run stuck in ending

 Check icp log file.
 If it says "waiting for period card" and beam is off, then the issue is that a default end waits to complete the current period cycles, which if beam is off is not going to happen (no trigger signal for frames).
 Solution is to type `g.end(immediate=True)` in a python console.

+## data files not being created

+If data files are not appearing on the archive, it may be the end process has not completed.
+After an END is issued remaining data is read from the DAE and then a separate thread in the ISISICP is spawned to complete the end process.
+To avoid too many of these threads running at once, they all share an internal semaphore.
+If somethings gets stuck in the ending process, then runs will not complete.
+You can see this by there being lots of `current.run*`, `data.run*`, and `events*.tmp` files in `c:\data` on the NDX instrument.
+Normally you should only see files for the current run number and the previous run number (if the run is still ending), seeing many more than this would indicate a problem.

+To resolve the problem you need to restart the ISISICP in failed run recovery mode.
+- have instrument in SETUP and wait for run to complete and copy data to archive
+- edit `c:\labview modules\dae\isisicp.properties` and add/amend a line to say `isisicp.failedends.rerun = true`
+- kill the `isisicp.exe` process
+- the process should now restart and re-save the missing runs
+- Edit `isisicp.properties` and comment out the `isisicp.failedends.rerun` line so it will not automatically do any reruns on next restart.
+This is just in case a later run failed to end and crashed the program due to corrupt data, if it tried to re-end this on restart you might get into an infinite isisicp crashing loop.